creativesands/streamjam/README.md

 - **Full-stack Components**: Build components that combine server-side logic with client-side UI, providing a unified development experience.
 - **Real-time Updates**: Create real-time, collaborative applications with seamless communication and state updates across multiple clients.
 - **Websocket-based RPC and Streaming**: Leverage the power of RPC over WebSockets to facilitate direct method invocation, bringing your web development experience closer to real programming.
-May REST, rest in peace.
+The REST can rest in peace.
 - **Automatic State Synchronization**: Enjoy automatic state synchronization between the server and client, eliminating the need for explicit data-binding or state management code.
 - **Organically Scalable**: (WIP)